Colon cancer is 100% preventable – but only if it’s caught in time.

 Please follow all instructions carefully.
 For more details about preparing for your colonoscopy, click here.

 Upon your arrival at the Endoscopy Center, you’ll be registered during the check-in process and given a consent form to read and sign.
-A clinical staff member will call you back to the pre-op area to prepare you for your procedure.
+A clinical staff member will call you back to the pre-op area to prepare you for your colonoscopy.
 Your nurse will have you change into a gown, take your vitals and make sure you are comfortable.
-Next, our anesthesia staff will start an IV as sedation may be administered prior to your procedure by our trained, certified registered nurse anesthetists, supervised by our anesthesiologists.
+Next, our anesthesia staff will start an IV as sedation may be administered prior to your colonoscopy by our trained, certified registered nurse anesthetists, supervised by our anesthesiologists.

 If an abnormal area is seen, a biopsy of the area may be taken and prepared for pathology review.
 Your physician will provide the pathology results to you as soon as they are available.